Guide last updated by Hester Swift, May 2025

 The International Criminal Tribunal for the Former Yugoslavia

 The International Criminal Tribunal for the Former Yugoslavia (ICTY) was active from 1993 until 2017.
-All ICTY decisions are available on its website, together with constitutional documents, practice directions, rules and other material.
-Decisions up to 2000 were published in the print series, Judicial Reports (Kluwer/Brill, c.1999-2005), which is held at IALS.
+All ICTY decisions are available on its website, which is still being maintained, together with constitutional documents, practice directions, rules and other material.
+Decisions up to 2000 were published in the print series, Judicial Reports (Kluwer/Brill c.1999-2005), which is held at IALS.

 Selected ICTY decisions appear in the following sources, all available from IALS Library:

-The short-lived ICTY Yearbook published reports on its activities from 1995 to 1999, together with indictments, speeches, lists of documents and so on.
-IALS Library has the Yearbook from 1995 to 1998; it ceased publication after the 1999 volume.
+The ICTY Yearbook published reports on its activities from 1995 to 1999, together with indictments, speeches, lists of documents and other material.
+IALS holds the Yearbook from 1995 to 1998; it ceased publication after the 1999 volume.

 The International Criminal Tribunal for Rwanda